mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Nginx/index.md

 ## Servers and Services > Nginx

-Nginx ist ein Server ....
+Nginx is a Server ....

 ![MAMP](nginX.png)